Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Development of the adaptive ML estimators for binary manifest variables

-Since the general theory of the M-estimators is here applied to a particular family of GLLVM, the regularity conditions on the log-likelihood function $\ell(\boldsymbol \theta)$ given in Appendix B should be checked for the particular distribution of each observed variable \citep{HubRonFe04}.
-For classical Laplace-based estimators, a formal proof of these conditions in presence of ordinal manifest variables is given by \cite{HubScaFe09}.
-Following the main lines of that paper, we now prove how the empirical approximated log-likelihood (\ref{empapplike}) satisfies the regularity conditions for consistency and asymptotic normality of the corresponding M-estimators.\\ At this regard, we make use of the Lemma 2.2. by \cite{NewMcF94}, according to which $\ell(\boldsymbol \theta)$ has a unique maximum at $\boldsymbol \theta_{0} \in \Theta$ (Condition $R_{1}$) if: \begin{itemize} \item[$a_{1}$.] $\boldsymbol \theta_{0}$ is identified, that is if $\boldsymbol \theta \neq \boldsymbol \theta_{0}$, $\boldsymbol \theta \in \Theta$, then $\ell(\boldsymbol \theta) \neq \ell(\boldsymbol \theta_{0}),$ and
+Since the general theory of the $M$-estimators is here applied to a particular family of GLLVM, the regularity conditions on the log-likelihood function $\ell(\bolds\theta)$ given in Appendix \ref{app2} should be checked for the particular distribution of each observed variable (Huber, Ronchetti and Victoria-Feser \cite{HubRonFe04}).
+For classical Laplace-based estimators, a formal proof of these conditions in presence of ordinal manifest variables is given by Huber, Scaillet and Victoria-Feser \cite{HubScaFe09}.
+Following the main lines of that paper, we now prove how the empirical approximated log-likelihood (\ref {empapplike}) satisfies the regularity conditions for consistency and asymptotic normality of the corresponding $M$-estimators.